-At the direction of the Vice Chief of American Indian Affairs, he is responsible for having all ceremonies prepared and conducted in a timely fashion at all events requiring ceremonies.
-He should work with individual members of the team to enhance their knowledge and program.
-He should make sure that the ceremonies team is ready for competition at the Dixie and recruit new members for the future of the ceremonies team.
+At the direction of the Vice Chief of American Indian Affairs, this person is responsible for having all ceremonies prepared and conducted in a timely fashion at all events requiring ceremonies.
+This person should work withindividual members of the team to enhance their knowledge and program.
+This person should make sure that the ceremonies team is ready for competition at the Dixie and recruit new members for the future of the ceremonies team.